 What is the best sofa fabric if you have cats?

-Usually a tight, flat weave or short-pile surface works better than a textured one.
-The goal is to reduce snag points and make hair removal easier.
-Flat-weave options and some velvets are often safer than loopier fabrics for cat households.
+Usually a tight, flat weave or short-pile surface works better than a loose textured one.
+The goal is to reduce snag points and make hair easier to remove, which is why many people start with a guide to choosing a sofa for cats.

 Is leather or fabric better for dogs and young kids?

 Leather is easier to wipe clean and can handle spills well, but it can show scratches.
 Fabric is often more forgiving visually, especially if it is washable or tightly woven.
-The better choice depends on whether your main issue is spills, shedding, or scratching.
+The better choice depends on whether your main issue is spills, shedding, or scratching, so a fabric-versus-leather guide is a better starting point than a blanket answer.

 Are washable slipcovers worth it?

-Yes, in most high-use family homes.
-Washable or replaceable covers lower the cost of everyday mistakes and make a light-colored sofa more realistic than many buyers assume.
+Yes, in most high-use homes.
+Washable or replaceable covers lower the cost of everyday mistakes and make a light-colored sofa much more realistic.
+If that is your priority, start with a washable sofa or a sofa designed around a removable cover system.

 What sofa color hides pet hair best?

-Usually the best color is one close to your pet’s coat and your typical household dirt.
-Mid-tones and mixed textures often hide daily wear better than stark black, navy, or ivory solids.
+The most forgiving color is usually one close to your pet’s coat and your typical household dirt.
+Mid-tones and fabrics with slight variation tend to hide daily wear better than stark black, navy, or ivory solids.

 Should allergy-prone families avoid upholstered sofas?